 If you’re looking for good, fun jobs for retirees, you’ve hit the jackpot.
 Modelling is for all ages, and you could even choose a niche such as print, editorial, hand, or feet modelling.
 Age-positive casting is a growing part of the industry and there are even modelling agencies that focus on older models aged 30 to 90!

 Have you always wanted to perform at children’s parties or retirement homes to spread joy?
 Retirement means you have more time to explore all sorts of interests.

 Clown performances may include entertaining activities like juggling, telling jokes, balloon sculpting, mini-bicycle riding, performing on stilts, and many more.

 Want more opportunities in the entertainment industry?
 Prepare your cape and top hat and train to become a magician.
-Don’t worry if you’re starting from scratch because there are a lot of online tutorials and classes that can help you hone your talent.
+Don’t worry if you’re starting from scratch because there are a lot of online tutorials and event classes which can help you become the best magician in the neighbourhood.

 No matter your skills, passions, or untapped talent, there’s something for everyone at Airtasker.
 Simply sign up on our platform to find jobs that match your skills and interests.
 This way, you can earn money on your own time while meeting new people and making the most of your golden years.

 Yes, of course!
 There are many part-time jobs for retired people.
 Now that you have more time on your hands, you can certainly try jobs you might not have even considered before, such as cooking, translating, or even becoming a magician.
 Sometimes, retirees also take on jobs to supplement their retirement income.
 The Guardian reports that “spiralling inflation, volatile financial markets, and the soaring cost of living” are causing retirees to go back to work.